unixsurfer/haproxystats/README.rst

 * **retries** Defaults to **1**

-Number of times to reconnect to UNIX socket after a failure.
+Number of times to reconnect to UNIX/TCP socket after a failure.

 * **timeout** Defaults to **0.1** (seconds)

-Time to wait for establishing a connection to UNIX socket.
+Time to wait for establishing a connection to UNIX/TCP socket.
 There is no need to set it higher than few ms as haproxy accepts a connection within 1-2ms.

 * **interval** Defaults to **0.5** (seconds)

-Time to wait before trying to reconnect to UNIX socket after a failure.
+Time to wait before trying to reconnect to UNIX/TCP socket after a failure.
 Tune it based on the duration of the reload process of haproxy. haproxy reloads within few ms but in some environments with hundreds different SSL certificates it can take a bit more.